Robert Greene

 Vice President & Chief of Staff

-Mr. Greene focuses on a range of risk and strategy issues related to banking, digital assets, economic security policies, sanctions, and payments systems.
-He is a nonresident scholar at the Carnegie Endowment for International Peace’s Technology and International Affairs Program and Asia Program, which focuses on geopolitical issues related to new financial technologies and financial market policy trends in Asia.
+Robert Greene focuses on a range of risk and strategy issues related to banking, BSA/AML compliance, digital assets, economic security policies, and sanctions.
+He is also a nonresident scholar at the Carnegie Endowment for International Peace’s Technology and International Affairs Program and Asia Program, where his research focuses on geopolitical issues related to cross-border payments, new financial technologies, and policy developments involving the Chinese financial system.

 Prior to joining Patomak, Mr. Greene was a Senior Advisor at the Department of the Treasury (Treasury).
-In this capacity, he primarily worked on banking, digital assets, and insurance issues, as well as economic policy initiatives launched in response to the COVID-19 pandemic.
-Mr. Greene earned the Meritorious Service Award for his work there.
+In this capacity, he worked on banking, digital assets, and insurance issues, as well as economic policy initiatives launched in response to the COVID-19 pandemic.
+Mr. Greene earned the Meritorious Service Award for his work at the Treasury.

-Before Treasury, Mr. Greene was a consultant for the Eurasia Group, which focused on Chinese blockchain and financial technology trends, and he worked for the Program for International Financial Systems (PIFS), which is affiliated with Harvard University.
+Before Treasury, Mr. Greene was a consultant for the Eurasia Group, developing analyses of Chinese fintech and cyberspace governance policy initiatives.
+He was also a senior fellow at the Program for International Financial Systems (PIFS), affiliated with Harvard University.
 During this time, Mr. Greene lived in Beijing for about two years, and he was also a visiting research fellow at Tsinghua University’s People’s Bank of China School of Finance National Institute of Financial Research — one of China’s top financial markets think tanks.
-His work focused on Chinese equity market reforms, financial conglomerate structures, and financial market infrastructure.
-Mr. Greene also helped organize dialogues between U.S. and Asian government and financial sector leaders.
-Mr. Greene continues to serve as a fellow with PIFS.
+During this time, Mr. Greene’s work focused on Chinese equity market reforms, financial conglomerate structures, and financial market infrastructure.
+He also helped organize dialogues between U.S. and Asian government officials and financial sector leaders.
+He continues to serve as a fellow with PIFS.

-Before moving to Beijing, Mr. Greene was a consultant with Patomak, and prior to that, IBM’s Promontory Financial Group.
+Prior to moving to Beijing, Mr. Greene was a consultant with Patomak after working at IBM’s Promontory Financial Group.
 In these roles, his work focused on risk and strategy issues facing banks, broker-dealers, clearinghouses, and digital asset companies.
 Earlier in his career, he worked for the House of Representatives Committee on Financial Services, Harvard University’s Mossavar-Rahmani Center for Business and Government, and George Mason University’s Mercatus Center.